gauge-sh/tach/README.md

 ```
 This will create the root configuration for your project, `tach.yml`, with the dependencies that currently exist between each package you've marked.

-You can then see what Tach has found:
+You can then see what Tach has found by viewing the `tach.yml`'s contents:
 ```
 cat tach.yml
 ```